 6. Value Packages

 Dish’s Welcome Pack is their least expensive package priced at $19.99 per month with 40+ channels.
-They also have a Smart Pack with 55+ channels currently offered for $19.99 per month for 12 months (normally $29.99 per month).
-Neither package is eligible for the Hopper or iPad 2 upgrade, or gives you HD channels.
+They also have a Smart Pack with 55+ channels currently offered for $19.99 per month for 12 months (normally $34.99 per month).
+Neither package is eligible for the Hopper upgrade, or gives you HD channels.
 (Equipment and premium channels are extra.)

 7. Top-tier Packages

-Comcast’s Xfinity Digital Premiere provides customers with over 200 digital channels including premium channels from HBO, Cinemax, SHOWTIME and STARZ.
+Comcast’s XFINITY Digital Premier provides customers with over 200 digital channels including premium channels from HBO®, Cinemax®, SHOWTIME® and STARZ®.
 The package also includes the Sports Entertainment Package with NFL RedZone.
-Digital Premiere costs $84.99 per month for the first 12 months in a 2-year agreement, and $104.99 for the remaining 12 months.
-(After that, Digital Premier TV ranges from $98 to $140 per mo. depending on area.)
+Digital Premier costs $99.99 per month for the first 12 months in a 2-year agreement.
+After first year it goes up to normal rates (ranging from $128.99 to $148.99 depending on area).

-Dish’s Top-tier America’s Everything Pak gives subscribers over 290 channels with a free Hopper Whole-Home HD DVR Upgrade (new customers only), and premium channels HBO, Cinemax, SHOWTIME and STARZ.
-The ‘Everything Pak’ costs $89.99 for the first 12 months, and $119.99 per month after (before taxes).
+DISH’s Top-tier America’s Everything Pak gives 330 channels with a free Hopper Whole-Home HD DVR Upgrade (new customers only), and premium channels HBO®, Cinemax®, SHOWTIME® and STARZ®.
+The ‘Everything Pak’ costs $86.99 for the first 12 months, and $131.99 per month after (before taxes).

-Comcast’s Xfinity TV service has a lot to offer, especially for those markets that have been converted to all digital and are eligible for the X1 Platform.
-Comcast also offers some good deals on triple-play service, that can turn out to be economical than when Dish partners with phone and Internet providers to bundle services.
+Comcast’s XFINITY TV service has a lot to offer, especially for those markets that have been converted to all digital and are eligible for the X1 Platform.
+XFINITY also offers some good deals on triple-play service, that can turn out to be economical than when DISH partners with phone and Internet providers to bundle services.
 (You might say, the more parties involved the more you’ll pay.)
-And, Comcast’s upcoming X2 Platform, which puts your TV experience in the cloud, looks more than promising.
-But until then, Dish’s Hopper with Sling product, 2TB Whole-Home DVR, and larger selection of HD channels puts them at an advantage.
+And, the upcoming X2 Platform, which puts your TV experience in the cloud, looks more than promising.
+But until then, the Hopper from DISH, 2TB Whole-Home DVR, and larger selection of HD channels puts them at an advantage.

 Jeff Chabot has a background in web development and design, as well as working in broadcast television as a studio engineer, lighting director and editor.
 He frequently writes about technology, broadcasting, digital entertainment, and the internet.